+Responsible Official:

-Responsible Official: T. Ryan Reed 50 Harbison Walker Rd.
-Eufaula, AL 36027
+T. Ryan Reed 50 Harbison Walker Rd.
+Eufaula, AL 36027 814-599-2230

-Mining Manager, Facility Contact: William (Billy) Bledsoe 334-687-5318
+Mining Manager & Facility Contact:

+Chris Dasinger 334-618-2713

 - 1. This facility has never experienced a spill from the fuel tank. - 2.
 The only fuel onsite is a portable 1,000-gallon diesel fuel tank.
 The tank is trailer-mounted and is transported to different locations.
 The tank will not be stored onsite and will only be onsite during times of fueling equipment.
 If any spill should occur, ADEM and other agencies would be notified immediately, and the contaminated soils will be treated according to ADEM regulations. - 3.
-The receiving water is the East Fork Choctawhatchee River.
+The receiving water is an Unnamed Tributary to the East Fork Choctawhatchee River.
 The distance to this waterway varies depending on the location of the tank within the site. - 4.
 Should a spill occur, the polluted soil in the area would be excavated and disposed of in accordance with State and Federal regulations. - 5.
 A written record shall be maintained by the Site Supervisor, or any spills that occur, the actions taken to dispose of all spilled material and the cleanup procedures. - 6.
 The Site Supervisor will make periodic inspections of the refueling area to detect signs of minor spills.
 If evidence of spills is noted, the polluted soil will be disposed of properly. - 7.
-All personnel involved in the use of fuel, maintenance of the facility, or responsible for storm water drainage and spill cleanup will be familiar with this Plan. - 8.
-Potential Sources of Spills: - Tank or Tank Valve Rupture: Prevention: Properly maintain tanks and keep in good condition.
+All personnel involved in the use of fuel, maintenance of the facility, or responsible for storm water drainage and spill cleanup will be familiar with this Plan.

+8. Potential Sources of Spills:

+Tank or Tank Valve Rupture: Prevention: Properly maintain tanks and keep in good condition.
 Visually inspect tanks periodically for leaks b.
 Tank Overfill: